 This Article's Contents

-I am assuming that the reports are accurate.
-I would like to point out a few things – to help us avoid the idea that Jesus here promoted the kinds of violence we tend to indulge in.
+To discuss “was Jesus violent” at this event I am assuming that the reports are fairly accurate.
+Let me point out a few things – to help us avoid the idea that Jesus here promoted the kinds of violence we tend to indulge in.

 - So far as we know he did not physically hurt any person or animal.